 Science and research believe type 2 diabetes has everything to do with sugar consumption and insulin resistance.
 But again, it actually has everything to do with the liver.
 It’s not just about the pancreas because the liver protects the pancreas, and when the liver is toxic and sluggish, it can’t properly protect the pancreas anymore.
 You might be surprised to learn that it’s fat that should be minimized or avoided when you have diabetes, not sugar.
 When people start exercising and eating a diet with less fat, the liver starts recovering and they can reverse the type 2 diabetes (though they still may have a sluggish liver and need to take more steps to address that).
 For more on how this works, please refer to Liver Rescue.

 Weight gain comes down to the liver also.
 While two other factors, the thyroid and the adrenals, can often be involved, it’s important to know that they both lead back to the liver.
 When the liver gets bogged down by everything it has to process, bile breaks down also.
 And when bile breaks down, it can’t process fat, and so fat builds up in the bloodstream and the gut.
 When that happens, people can put on weight on really quickly.
-(Note that some people can also be skinny as a rail and still have a sluggish liver).
+(Note that some people can also be skinny and still have a sluggish liver).

 Seasonal Affective Disorder (SAD)